dangtuanhuy/assembla-to-jira-migration/README.md

 The complete migration from start to finish consists of a series of scripts which are to be executed in order.

-Like a pipeline, each script processes data and generates a dump file to store the intermediate results which in turn are used as input for the following script.
+Like a pipeline, each script processes data and generates a dump file to store the intermediate results.
+This output is used in turn as input for the following script.

 The reason for doing this that if something goes wrong you do not lose everything and can restart from the previous step.

 Each step will generate a log of the results in the form of a csv file for reference purposes, e.g. detecting which requests failed and why.
-For example, importing tickets will create the `data/jira/:space/jira-tickets.csv` file.
+For example, importing tickets will create the `data/jira/:space/jira-tickets.csv` file where `:space` is the Assembla space name `ASSEMBLA_SPACE` in the `.env` file.

 While the script is being executed, information will be logged to the console.
-Be sure to inspect the information as certain instruction might be given to follow before continuing to the next step.
+Be sure to inspect the information, as certain instruction might be given that you must follow before continuing to the next step.

 ### Assembla export

+First we export all the data from Assembla.

 1. Space (spaces, space_tools, users, user roles, tags, milestones, ticket statuses, ticket custom fields, documents, wiki pages and tickets)
 2. Tickets (comments, attachments, tags, associations)